The spring issue of Magnolia Journal is here, exploring our seasonal theme of balance.

 I’ve always been a minimalist at heart.
 Don’t get me wrong, I love color and pattern—but in doses.
 More often, I’m drawn to a classic and clean aesthetic.
 But then: block print.
-The artistry behind this art form piqued my interest last year when I discovered that this style of pattern painting has been around for centuries, and has its own rich history of passed-down techniques.
+The artistry behind this art form piqued my interest when I discovered that this style of pattern painting has been around for centuries, and has its own rich history of passed-down techniques.
 Because I love the cycle of old to new, forgotten to found again, I wanted to see if we could reimagine the block print style in a design that felt distinctly Magnolia.
 I loved what the team came up with so much that we replicated this floral motif within a few categories—from bedding to kitchen decor.
-I love the way it rounds out our spring collection, bringing in just the right amount of warmth and whimsy. — Joanna
+I love the way it rounds out our collection, bringing in just the right amount of warmth and whimsy. —Joanna

 The Art of Block Print